shopkick/seashore/docs/index.rst

     xctor = seashore.Executor(seashore.Shell())

 Running commands looks like calling Python functions.
-Commands, in batch mode, will return their standard output and error.
+In batch mode, commands will return their standard output and error.

 .. code::

     base, dummy = xctr.git.rev_parse(show_toplevel=seashore.NO_VALUE,
                                     ).batch(cwd=git_dir)

-If an error occurs, an error will be raised.
+If an error occurs, an exception will be raised.
 If we just want to exit if any error is raised, but not leave a traceback,

 .. code::